resurfaceio/logger-ruby/README.md

     gem 'resurfaceio-logger'

-Then install using Bundler: `bundle install`
+Then install with Bundler: `bundle install`

 <a name="logging_from_rails_controller"/>